 If any reader has a Schaffner lathe, sales literature or any other machine tool by the manufacturer, the writer would be very interested to hear from them--certain points about the drive arrangement are still not clear.

-The Schaffner lathe has also be found badged for the Weidenhoff Company - a firm who sold equipment for automobile electrical testing and repair and other garage-related equipment..
+The Schaffner lathe has also be found badged for the Weidenhoff Company - a firm who sold equipment for automobile electrical testing and repair together with other garage-related equipment..